Freezer Coleslaw Recipe: Make-Ahead Southern Slaw That Keeps 6 Months

 Ingredient Notes

 For this southern freezer slaw recipe, any cabbage will work deliciously.
-Green or purple, savoy or napa will each add a great flavor and texture.
+Green or purple, savoy or napa, each adds great flavor and texture.

 When choosing your cabbage, go for heads that are heavy for their size, with outer leaves that are unblemished and firm.